Experimental Film, 21 min, 2016

 16mm to HD,

-Ocean Hill Drive examines a rare phenomenon, the so-called ‚shadowflicker’, that occurs in a suburban area on the outskirts of Boston.
-As a result of an erroneously installed wind turbine, the flicker effect, which brings to mind structuralist experimental cinema , appears instead in documentary images showing the landscape and architecture of a Massachusetts coast town.
+Ocean Hill Drive examines a rare shadowflicker phenomenon that occurs in a New England suburb.
+As a result of an erroneously installed wind turbine, the flicker effect, which brings to mind structuralist experimental cinema, appears instead in documentary images examining the landscape and architecture of a Massachusetts coast town.

 Installation View, „Watch Out“, 2018